torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    accessed and leaked.

-   For kernel code that has been identified where data pointers could potentially be influenced for Spectre attacks, new "nospec" accessor macros are used to prevent speculative loading of data.
+   For kernel code that has been identified where data pointers could potentially be influenced for Spectre attacks, new "yesspec" accessor macros are used to prevent speculative loading of data.

 Spectre variant 1 (swapgs)